 When an author sets out to write a book, there are many things they need to consider and avenues to choose from when it comes to almost every part of the process: writing, editing, publishing, promoting, and beyond.
-Two questions many authors ask themselves at some point is do I need, or how to find a literary agent?”
-Most have heard about literary agents but aren’t sure about what they do or if working with one makes a significant difference.
+Two questions many authors ask themselves at some point is, do I need, or how to find a literary agent?”
+Most have heard about literary agents but aren’t sure what they do or if working with one makes a significant difference.

 What Does a Literary Agent Do?

 Just as agents usually serve as representatives in other fields, the same is true in book publishing.
 Literary agencies and their agents represent writers and their work, most often to a publisher.
 But also sometimes for outreach to studios, film producers, or others who an author might like to be connected to professionally.

 Representing an author as an agent means a variety of things.
 Some of the tasks that they can help authors with are negotiating contracts, keeping track of royalties and sales once the book is actually published, serving as the go-between while mediating issues with the author and their publisher (therefore preserving that important relationship), and much more.

 How Does One Find a Book Agent?

 There are several ways an author finds an agent – and sometimes, the agent finds the author!
 Referrals are huge; word-of-mouth advertising within author networks is often how an author and agent begin their partnership.